Temperature evolution of the phonon dynamics in the Kitaev spin liquid: The sound attenuation coefficient

 \subsection{The kinematic constraints in phonon dynamics}

 Existence of the coupling between the Majorana fermions and phonons is necessary but not a sufficient condition for the decay of the phonon into the low-energy Majorana fermions modes.
-The decay rate is governed by the kinematic conditions reflecting the conservation of energy and by the conservation of momentum in the case of the translationally invariant system.
+In the case of the translationally invariant system, the decay rate is governed by the kinematic conditions reflecting the conservation of energy and momentum.
 At low temperatures, when the Kitaev spin liquid can be considered in its ground state zero-flux sector, both energy and momenta constraints are present.
 At finite temperatures, the thermally excited fluxes destroy the translational symmetry such that a fermionic momentum is not any more a good quantum number.
 Thus, at finite temperatures the decay rate is determined by a weaker kinematic conditions.
-In addition, the disorder from the thermal fluxes destroys the Dirac cones of the Majorana fermions and flattens their density of states over the whole energy range, so that the scattering of the phonons is happening on a very different manifold of low-energy fermionic degrees of freedom.
+In addition, the disorder from the thermal fluxes destroys the Dirac cones of the Majorana fermions and flattens their density of states over the whole energy range, so that the scattering of the phonons is happening on a very different manifold of low-energy fermionic states.

 In this section, we analyze the phonon decay in the zero-flux sector, which dominates at low temperatures.
 The relative strength of the sound velocity, $v_s$, and the Fermi velocity, $v_F$, that characterizes the slope of the low-energy Majorana Dirac cone defines the phase space for the decay and determines whether the decay happens in the particle-hole (ph-) or in the particle-particle (pp-) channel.
 Here, by particle and hole, we mean if the state $i$ with energy $\epsilon_i>0$ in Eq.~\eqref{eq:HamMF-diag} is occupied or empty.
 In other words, the particle number refers to that of the complex fermion $\beta_i$.